-- April 2 marks the end of the season, when two teams will compete for the national title in Dallas.
+- April 2 marked the end of the season, when LSU and Iowa competed for the national title in Dallas.

 For women's sports, 2022 was a pivotal year.
 Women's college basketball, in particular, has gained momentum in the past year with increases in viewership, sponsorship deals, and coverage.